DimitarChristoff/epik/README.md

 -----
 <div class="alert">
 <p>
-_Expects arguments: mixed: `{String} key` or `{Array} keys`_
+_Expects arguments: mixed: `{String} key1` .. `{String} keyN` or `{Array} keys`_
 </p>
 <p>
 _Returns: `modelInstance`_
 </p>
 </div>

 Removes keys from model, either a single one or an array of multiple keys.
 Should fire a change event for every property removed as well as a `change`.
+If a property does not exist in the model, no change event will fire for it.

 ### empty
 -----